sarahlehman/smalltownkitten/content/post/oh-my-gad.md

 the creeping feeling that I am not enough.

-But thanks to myself, and my very lovely and much appreciated and seriously treasured therapist, I know that I will be okay.
+But thanks to myself, and my very lovely and much appreciated and seriously treasured therapist, and my loved ones, I know that I will be okay.
 That it only *feels* like the world is ending.
 I can reset.
 I can talk to myself using kind words.
 I can go for a walk.
 I can remind myself (and now actually *believe*) that I am enough.
 I can separate myself from the GAD and overcome it.
 (Separating myself from the acid reflux is still a challenge.
 I like buffalo chicken too much.)

-I’m not really sure where this is going, but I feel as if I should stop writing because I’m ready to launch into a tangent about my best buffalo chicken wrap experiences.
+I’m not really sure where this is going, but I feel as if I should stop writing because I’m ready to launch into a tangent about my best buffalo chicken experiences.
 It’s not that I don’t want to go into detail on this topic, it’s just that I think my favorite buffalo chicken wraps in the tri-state area deserve their own post.
 I ended up covering a lot of ground in part 1 here...
 I think I need a vacation from writing about anxiety.
 Maybe I’ll just write whatever I want about my anxiety whenever I damn well feel like it.
 No structure needed\!
 Sounds good to me, how about you?